variar/grav-plugin-unitegallery/README.md

 # Installation

+Installing the Hypothesis plugin can be done in one of two ways.
+The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

+## GPM Installation (Preferred)

+The simplest way to install this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's terminal (also called the command line).
+From the root of your Grav install type:

+    bin/gpm install unitegallery

+This will install the Unitegallery plugin into your `/user/plugins` directory within Grav.
+Its files can be found under `/your/site/grav/user/plugins/unitegallery`.

 ## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `unitegallery`.